Salt + Light Media Home

 People have been praying the words of the Angelic Salutation and the words of Elizabeth since as far back as the 4th century.
 In the 6th century it appears in several liturgies, such as the Liturgy of St. James: “Hail, Mary, highly favoured: the Lord is with You; blessed are you among women, and blessed the fruit of your womb, for you bore the Saviour of our souls

 In the 7th century it is found in the Liturgy of the Feast of the Annunciation and during the Season of Advent.
-But it isn’t until around the 11th century that the prayer becomes a popular devotion, when the practice of reciting these two verses as responses was is developed in the "Little Office of the Blessed Virgin Mary" in monastic communities.
+But it isn’t until around the 11th century that the prayer becomes a popular devotion, when the practice of reciting these two verses as responses is developed in the "Little Office of the Blessed Virgin Mary" in monastic communities.

 The second part of the prayer is not developed until between the 13th and 14th centuries: St. Dominic promotes the praying of the Rosary in the 13th century (Find out more about St. Dominic and the Rosary in Deacon-structing Mary - Part 3: The Rosary.)